 In Louisiana, we have developed the Coordinated System of Care (CSoC), a new approach to offering behavioral health care services for children/youth and their families that is based on system of care values.

-Children with serious mental health or substance abuse problems often are involved with many state agencies, and CSoC brings all of these together into one coordinated network to offer the right services at the right time at the right level of intensity.
+Children with serious behavioral and/or emotional challenges often are involved with many state agencies, and CSoC brings all of these together into one coordinated network to offer the right services at the right time at the right level of intensity.

 Families enrolled in CSoC will receive intensive, individualized services in their communities.
 In this process, the family and child partner with a team of people they choose and work together to develop a plan that meets their needs, rather than having other people develop a plan for them.

 Combining all services into one coordinated plan allows for better communication and collaboration among families, youth, state agencies, providers and others who support the family.
 Initiatives like these are also more cost effective; encouraging sharing of resources across state agencies in Louisiana has resulted in the ability to leverage additional funding from other sources.

 Children and families enrolled in CSoC will be eligible for all of the services available through Medicaid plus specialized treatment planning and services offered through CSoC.
 In particular, these families will be able to receive:

 The goal of CSoC is to make sure that families who have children with severe behavioral health challenges get the right support and services, at the right time, for the right amount of time, from the right provider, to keep or return children home or to their home communities.